 If you use different devices to view and access the Sites (e.g., computer, smartphone, tablet, etc.), you should ensure that each browser on each device is adjusted to reflect your cookie preferences.
 To delete cookies from your smartphone/tablet's Internet browser, you should refer to your device's user manual.

-The Sites use different types of cookies, each of which has a specific function.
-The Sites use cookies to make navigation easier and to better tailor both the pages loaded and its products to the interests and needs of users.
+The Sites use different types of cookies each of which has a specific function.
+The Site uses cookies to make navigation easier and to better tailor both the pages it loads and its products to users' interests and needs.
 Cookies may also be used to speed up future user experiences and activities on the site.
-In addition, cookies are used to compile anonymous aggregate statistics that help us understand how users use the site and to improve the structure and content of the Sites.
+In addition, cookies are used to compile anonymous aggregate statistics to understand how users use the site and to improve the structure and content of the Sites themselves.

 Below is an explanatory list.